'He is wrong': Mike Pence turns on Trump over false election claims

 "Frankly there is no idea more un-American than the notion that any one person could choose the American president," he added.
 "Under the Constitution, I had no right to change the outcome of our election.
 And Kamala Harris will have no right to overturn the election when we beat them in 2024."

 As Pence countered Trump in Florida, Republican officials gathered in Utah to align themselves even more closely with the former president.
-The Republican National Committee censured Reps.
-Liz Cheney of Wyoming and Adam Kinzinger of Illinois for participating on the committee investigating the Jan.
-6 insurrection.
-The GOP also assailed the panel for leading a "persecution of ordinary citizens engaged in legitimate political discourse."
+The Republican National Committee censured Representatives Liz Cheney, of Wyoming, and Adam Kinzinger, of Illinois, for participating on the committee investigating the January 6 insurrection.
+The GOP also assailed the panel for leading a "persecution of ordinary citizens engaged in legitimate political discourse".

-The former vice president, in his remarks Friday, acknowledged the lingering anger among many in Trump's base, even as he said it was time "to focus on the future."
+The former vice president, in his remarks on Friday, acknowledged the lingering anger among many in Trump's base, even as he said it was time "to focus on the future".

 "The truth is, there's more at stake than our party or political fortunes," he said.
 "Men and women, if we lose faith in the Constitution, we won't just lose elections — we'll lose our country."